hexlabsio/http4k-aws-demo/docs/article.md

 At Hexlabs we have been using AWS lambda functions for number of use cases over the past few years.
 The basic idea is that you deploy code that reacts to a specified event in an AWS envrionment.
 AWS is then responsible for ensuring that the code to process the event is run in a timely manner.
-If no events take place the code is not run and so there is cost for the f.
-On the other side of things if there are a large amount of events happening AWS can quickly spin up many instances of the lambda function to cope with the higher workload.
-From this we get services that are cost effective and scalable with a minimal overhead to support them.
+If no events take place the code is not run and so there is cost for whoever pays the bill.
+On the other side of things, if there are a large amount of events happening AWS can quickly spin up many instances of the lambda function to cope with the higher workload.
+From this we get services that are cost-effective and scalable with a minimal overhead to support.

 A lambda functions can be configured to react to an [ever growing list of events]( https://docs.aws.amazon.com/lambda/latest/dg/lambda-services.html)